 If you keep up with your freezer inventory, you’ll waste less food, use what you have, and hopefully save money on unnecessary purchases.

 When I first did my freezer inventory, I just wrote everything down on notebook paper.
 Even though that works just fine, I wanted to make something prettier and more uniform so I could scan my inventory for ingredients more quickly.

 I ended up creating these freezer inventory printables and posting them in my Etsy shop for anyone that wants to use them while they’re doing their own freezer organization projects.
 Sometimes a pretty printable can make a yucky job seem a little more fun!

 Looking for a free printable?
-Try out this “use it up!” freezer inventory sheet when you sign up for the Organizing Moms newsletter.
+Get this and tons of other printables when you sign up below for the Organizing Printables Library: